 According to the Society of Motor Manufacturers and Traders, in April of this year sales of new cars in the UK rose over 5% to 185,778.
 That is the best set of figures since 2005.
-On top of that, sales in 2015 are up more than 6% on 2014, led by fleet sales, but with private sales also seeing a not insignificant increase.
+On top of that, sales in 2015 are up more than 6% in 2014, led by fleet sales, but private sales also seeing a not insignificant increase.

 The British car industry, once seemingly on its last legs, is now the third largest in Europe, having overtaken France, and is closing in rapidly on Spain.
 Output could reach 2 million a year by 2017 it’s thought by some experts.